-The tops of the fruiting variety and the super-strong rootstock are carefully and skilfully removed by hand using a small blade to slice at an angle across each stem.
+- The tops of both varieties are carefully and skilfully removed by hand using a small blade to slice at an angle across each stem.

-The rootstock bottom and the top of the fruiting plant are then grafted together using a special clip which drops off naturally as the plant grows.
+- The bottom of the rootstock plant and the top of the fruiting variety are then grafted together using a special clip which drops off naturally as the plant grows.

-The current grafting process for aubergines is below the first ‘seedling’ leaves (cotyledons).
-However, we are constantly running trials and tests to ensure we are always using the best methods that will give you the best results.
+- The current grafting process for aubergines is below the first ‘seedling’ leaves (cotyledons).
+However, we constantly run trials to make sure we’re using the best method.

-Grafting a vigorous rootstock with a tasty fruiting top means that the new super-strong roots can grow deeper into the soil, soaking up all the delicious nutrients to provide you with the tastiest crops.
-The plant will also produce its fruit much earlier, and for much longer than standard plants giving you an even greater yield!
+Grafting a vigorous rootstock to a tasty fruiting top means that the new super-strong roots can grow deeper into the soil, soaking up all the nutrients needed.
+You’ll also benefit from:

-- Greater resistance to soil-borne pests and disease
+- Greater resistance to soil-borne pests and diseases

 - Better for outdoor growing – if located in a warm, sunny, sheltered location